 This "kyphosis" provides the spine with a certain amount of 'give' when for example jumping from a height onto the ground.
 A straight spine would experience too much axial compression, and fracture the bones.

 THORACIC SPINE PAIN CaseFile

 However, the kyphosis can increase for pathological reasons causing thoracic spine pain.
-The most common is the so-called kyphotic (bent) spine of the elderly.
+The most common is the so called kyphotic, bent, spine of the elderly.
 It is usually associated with osteoporosis and anterior wedging of the vertebrae, as seen in this MRI of a spine with an anterior compression fracture.
-For more on the causes of osteoporosis, click here.
-CAUSES OF OSTEOPOROSIS ...
+For more on the causes of osteoporosis, use the search this site facility.

-Another fairly common condition, Scheuermanns disease causes an increased kyphosis affecting teenagers.
-It causes pain usually between the shoulder blades (and less commonly in the low back) and is the cause of the poor posture and slumped shoulders seen in about 5% of teenagers.
+Scheuermann's disease is a fairly common condition causing an increased kyphosis, starting in the teenage years.
+It results in pain usually between the shoulder blades, and less commonly in the low back; it is the cause of the poor posture and slumped shoulders seen in about five percent of young people.

 The attachments of the ribs firstly to the spine via the

-What may catch any chiropractor out, in it's early stages (and presumably your medical doctor too) is an attack of shingles.
-This is a viral condition causing a nerve-type pain that follows the rib.
-After a few days the vesicles appear ... his/her face will be red!
+What may catch any chiropractor out, in it's early stages, and presumably your medical doctor too, is an attack of shingles.
+This is a viral condition causing a nerve type pain that follows the rib.
+After a few days the vesicles appearand his her face will be red!
 But I've never had a case of shingles that I've treated inadvertently, that has gone on to become a chronic nerve pain, as can happen.

 The upper thoracic spine is a unique area for two reasons.
 Firstly,

 it is an area of change, where the highly flexible neck meets the very